Harold Castro Player Props: Rockies vs. Nationals

 Harold Castro At The Plate

-- Castro is hitting .270 with 10 doubles, a home run and six walks.
+- Castro has 10 doubles, a home run and six walks while hitting .270.

 - He has gone deep in just one game this season.

-- In 17 games this year (25.4%), Castro has picked up an RBI, and in seven of those games (10.4%) he had two or more.
-He has also driven in three or more of his team's runs in one contest.
+- Castro has had an RBI in 17 games this year (25.4%), including seven multi-RBI outings (10.4%).
+He has also driven home three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.